Linearizability of flows by embeddings: Proofs

-Next assume that $(\st,\Phi)$ is linearizable by a smooth (topological) embedding.
-Since $\st$ is compact, the Jordan normal form theorem implies that any linearizing embedding of $(\st,\Phi)$ must send $\st$ into the sum of invariant subspaces corresponding to eigenvectors with purely imaginary eigenvalues of the matrix generating the linear flow.
-Thus, after changing to an eigenbasis for this sum, we may assume that $\st\subset \C^n$ is an invariant subset for the linear flow generated by the ODE
+Next, assume that $(\st,\Phi)$ is linearizable by a $C^k$ ($C^0$) embedding.
+Since $\st$ is compact, the Jordan normal form theorem implies that any linearizing $C^0$ embedding of $(\st,\Phi)$ sends $\st$ into the sum of real invariant linear subspaces corresponding to eigenspaces of purely imaginary eigenvalues of the matrix $B$ generating the linear flow.
+Thus, after embedding the real linear space into a complex linear space via complexifying and diagonalizing $B$, we may assume that $\st\subset \C^n$ is an invariant subset for the linear flow generated by the ODE